KyleGough/sudoku/README.md

 ##### Future Work

 I have implemented only a few logical techniques, however there are far more complex and advanced techniques available but occur very rarely in practice.
 I may implement additional techniques as I come to understand them.
-Unfortunately I cannot hope to be able to solve all known Sudokus as solving all using only logical techniques is still an incomplete problem.
+Unfortunately I cannot hope to be able to solve all known Sudoku as solving all using only logical techniques is still an incomplete problem.